vokimon/apunts/math/math-3n1.md

 So, bits `ni; i>k` have no influence on fk oddity, Ok.

-Collorary: Numbers having the same m lower bits, will have the same sequence of Ok for `0 <= k <º= m`.

-The demonstration is quite direct: since only

 That means that numbers having the same lower bits also have the same rhythm of ups and downs